The purpose of this life is more about the things unseen.

 Obsessing and busying ourselves with temporary things will only make us worn out and exhausted.

-we are all the work of your hand.” -Isaiah 64:8
+“Yet you, Lord, are our Father.
+We are the clay, you are the potter; we are all the work of your hand.” -Isaiah 64:8

 I learned that God has a plan for us being exactly in the school, classroom, seating arrangement, family, or job we’re in.
-It’s not by mistake.
+These things are not by mistake.
 As I look back on the season I had with my friend, I now wish I had started to invest into him way before I did.
 Don’t wait on anything to start making a difference today.
 Just because a school year or job ends on a certain day, doesn’t mean that you have that much time to spend with someone.
 We’re not guaranteed tomorrow.

 Also, if you’re having a hard time letting go of someone, remember that you should never stop praying for them.
 Our prayers can do more than what we ever could do on our own.